 Olympic sailing isn’t the only thing that’s changed since 1994.
 Twenty years ago, the only path to getting a book published was to find an agent and then sell the rights to a publisher.
 Even if that first draft had been ready for prime time, Game of Sails would’ve been a hard sell—especially a decade before its author ever dreamed of becoming an Olympian.
 Fortunately, today’s authors can choose when to debut a book—and can also put it on sale to mark special occasions.
 It was a long road, with more drafts than I like to think about, but I’m glad I waited until 2012 to send this Olympic love story out into the world.

 And I’m also glad I didn’t wait any longer.
 2016 athletes will probably find Spencer (or even Casey) rather old-fashioned in their part-time approach to campaigning, so it seemed important to capture the end of the amateur era in Olympic sailing—if only to appreciate how far we’ve come since then.

 Much as things have changed both in publishing and Olympic sailing, some of their traits are quite timeless.
 To publish a good book, you still need to start with a good story.
 For a successful Olympic campaign, you still need a burning desire to stand on that podium.
-And both, it turns out, can be their own reward—even for those of us who don’t bring home a medal or see our books on the bestseller list.
+And both, it turns out, can be their own reward—even for those of us who didn’t bring home a medal and still wait to see our books on a bestseller list.

 Good luck to all 2016 Olympians!
 And if you need a distracting read in Rio, email me—I’ll send you a code for a free download.